tux234/fleet/docs/Configuration/yaml-files.md

 ### secrets

 The `secrets` section defines the valid secrets that hosts can use to enroll to Fleet.
 Supply one of these secrets when generating the fleetd agent you'll use to enroll hosts.
-Learn more [here](https://fleetdm.com/docs/using-fleet/enroll-hosts).
+Learn more about [enrolling hosts to Fleet](https://fleetdm.com/docs/using-fleet/enroll-hosts).

 #### Example